monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

 Rumuuz is a poetry group and writer's collective based in New York City.
-We host poetry workshops, organzing shairi nights, and attending mushairas.
-Updated monthly.
+We host poetry workshops, organize shairi nights, and discuss qawwalis.
+Updated monthly!

+ٓA note on the name: Rumuuz (رموز) is the plural form of the arabic derived [ramz]((https://www.rekhtadictionary.com/meaning-of-ramz)), meaning sign, code or hint.

 Current contributors: \
 Hasan Khan \